koos-burgoyne/C-SEQer/README.md

 # C-Seqer
 A C++11 rewrite of the Python SweetSEQer algorithm.
+View the publication [here](https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.1c00379).

 This work is a derivative of the original SweetSEQer algorithm licensed to Oliver Serang (2012): https://pubmed.ncbi.nlm.nih.gov/23443135/